eduardo-ibarr/eduardo-ibarr/README.md

 ## Skills

 - Proficient in AWS
+- Backend development with Node.js and Java
-- Frontend development with ReactJS and Node.js
+- Frontend development with React
 - Chatbot development with Blip, Microsoft Bot Framework and Dialogflow

 ## How to reach me